moa-haldorson/moa-haldorson/README.md

 - 🖥️ I'm currently working at Knowit Experience as a developer, specialized in Sitevision.
 Sitevision is a Swedish web publishing tool (CMS) for creating engaging websites and intranets.

-- 🎮 I enjoy gaming and currently I'm playing: Pokopia
+- 🎮 I enjoy gaming and currently I'm playing: Baldur's Gate 3 and Pokopia

 - 🏃‍♀️ I also like running, 🧶 knitting and crocheting